Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

             See :ref:`azelf`

             - Purchase the **Jewel of Willpower**
-            - Capture 30% of all Psychic type |Pokemobs|
+            - Capture 30% of different Psychic type |Pokemobs|
             - Find the `Zacian Ruined Portal`_ or the `Zamazenta Ruined Portal`_

             .. image:: ../_images/legends_wiki/items/jewel_of_willpower.png